CHAPTER 1 Getting Started

 Information about installing Windows Small Business Server 2003 is provided in the following chapters:

-Appendix C, "Network Configuration Settings," provides information about how to configure an existing firewall device or DHCP server device on your network, for Windows Small Business Server 2003, if the device does not support configuration by the UPnP framework.
+- Appendix C, "Network Configuration Settings," provides information about how to configure an existing firewall device or DHCP server device on your network, for Windows Small Business Server 2003, if the device does not support configuration by the UPnP architecture.

 If you are completing a server migration to replace a previous version of Small Business Server or to replace Microsoft® Windows® NT 4.0 on a new computer, see the following step-by-step instructions.